bootdotdev/blog/content/devops/devops-salary.md

 Before we go further into the average DevOps salary, I want to quickly outline the role of a DevOps engineer.
 Honestly, it's nothing short of revolutionary.
 For a long time, businesses struggled to get development and operations teams to talk to each other and work together.
 Then DevOps was invented as a bridge – DevOps is short for software development and IT operations – and it changed the game forever.

-Basically, "devops" engineers sit somewhere in-between developers and IT ops.
+Basically, "DevOps" engineers sit somewhere in-between developers and IT ops.
 As a devops engineer you'll be maintaining cloud infrastructure, working with systems that monitor the uptime of production servers, and yes, even [writing back-end code](/devops/devops-engineers-should-code/).

 It’s a bit of a new role – it was only in [1993](https://link.springer.com/chapter/10.1007/BFb0013427) that the Telecommunications Information Networking Architecture Consortium defined the model of a service lifecycle that combined software dev with service operations.
 Heck, the book that really coined the phrase "DevOps", "The Phoenix Project", wasn't even published until 2013.